About

 President and Co-Founder of the Active Inference Institute

-Ph.D. from Stanford University, studying the evolution of collective behavior in ants and contributing significantly to research in gene expression evolution in ants and bees.
+Studied the evolution of collective behavior in ants at Stanford University, contributing to key research on gene expression evolution in ants and bees.
 Diverse interests include fractals, burritos, metaphors, and drawing.

 Daniel Friedman_FP1 profile